City Channel

 City Channel was an Irish television network that began broadcasting in October 2005, which focused primarily on local and regional television.
 It operated three stations: City Channel Dublin, City Channel Galway, and Channel South.
 The channel was replaced by RTÉ One +1 on 13 March 2012.

 Launch

 City Channel was given a licence by the BCI (now the BAI) on 31 January 2005 and began broadcasting in October 2005.

 City Channel was originally launched on the NTL and Chorus cable services in Dublin, Galway and Waterford, however all four services were available on the digital services of UPC Ireland.
-The company was also granted a licence for a fourth station called City 7, which would have been targeted at Dublin's Eastern Europeans.
+The company was also granted a licence for a fourth station called City 7, which would have been targeted at Dublin's Eastern European communities.

 Programmes

 The Evening Show was City Channel's prime time early evening entertainment programme.
 It was presented by Jimmy Greeley, who also has radio programme on 4fm, and Olive Geoghegan.
 It was broadcast daily from Monday to Friday at 7pm and covered a wide range of topics.

 The Guest List was City Channel's entertainment programme.
 Presented by Judy Gilroy and Olive Geoghegan, the show features a strong mix of red carpet, fashion and music events.

 Gay Nation was tailored specifically to the needs and tastes of the Gay Community.
 Each episode tackled the big issues affecting everyday gay life in Ireland, from marriage equality to job security.
 The programme aimed to appeal to all sections of the enormously diverse gay population and is presented by Joe Kearney.

 The Evening Show: Extra was a compilation of the best bits of City Channel's flagship programme 'The Evening Show'.
 Presented by Judy Gilroy, this programme took a look back at some of the most memorable moments of City Channel's flagship show.

 "The Warehouse" was a show hosted by newcomer to the presenting scene, Erich King.
 Each episode featured an interview with a comedian and a band which was great for new talent as bands and comedians were getting the chance to showcase their talent on a regional station, exposing them to many more people than usual.
 This was a new show to the station and lasted for 5 episodes before the channel closed down in September 2011.